Trump tells supporters not to 'waste time' on Epstein files. They're not happy

 Participating in the type of cover-up his supporters decry

-At Turning Point USA's Student Action Summit in Florida over the weekend, multiple speakers ripped into the DOJ memo including Tucker Carlson.
+At Turning Point USA's Student Action Summit in Florida over the weekend, multiple speakers, including Tucker Carlson, ripped into the DOJ memo.

 "The fact that the U.S. government, the one that I voted for, refused to take my question seriously and instead said, 'Case closed.
 Shut up, conspiracy theorist,' was too much for me," he said.
 "And I don't think the rest of us should be satisfied with that."